 Message from Darin Labrenz, President & CEO

-The construction and operation of the mine will have a direct impact on the local economy of Red Lake.
+The construction and operation of the mine will have a direct impact on the local economy of the Red Lake region.
 With direct employment of over 300 workers on average over a 12-year mine life, a projected +$450 million in life of mine local salaries, as well as a direct capital investment of $327 million, the economic benefits of the new mine will extend far beyond the borders of Red Lake.
 In the development and operation of the mine our goal is to provide an opportunity for employees to gain important, transferable skills through their work, skills that will benefit the region for the longer term.

 Pure Gold Mining maintains consultation and engagement with the local communities through:

-- Attending and coordinating community consultation forums.
+- Community consultation forums.

 - Hosting open houses for updates on the progress on the mine site, dialogue with residents and information on potential employment opportunities.